- How’s your ideal file sander be like?

 - Double insulated design.

-- Has an ergonomic grip.
+- Contains a comfortable, ergonomic grip.

 - Doesn’t allow access to the entire length of the sanding belt.